-This Arbitration news page includes headlines, articles, and citations about arbitration and arbitrator news from diverse, English-language news sources around the world.
+This Arbitration news page includes headlines, summaries, and article citations about arbitration and arbitrator news from diverse, English-language news sources around the world.

 News articles are ordered by publication date, with the newest article listed first and the oldest article listed last.

 - As more retailers turn to tech, Macy's store employees score victory in challenging self-checkout in mobile app

 A union scored a victory in challenging Macy's self-checkout, as an arbitrator

 ruled the retailer must find a way to credit store employees who get commissions.

 CNBC.
 Friday, 30 Apr 2021.

 - Lawyers fighting Samsung say the Constitution itself is at stake

 Fine print in a Samsung user manual is keeping Note 7 burn victims from suing.
 Lawyers Devon C. Bruce and Jan H. Ohlander are fighting for their plaintiff's right to sue, instead of participate in arbitration